theNamesdao/namesdao-wallet/README.md

-# Namesdao-wallet, a fork of chia-blockchain
+# Namesdao .xch Wallet, a fork of chia-blockchain

-Namesdao-wallet is a fork of the Chia reference wallet, which adds support for Namesdao .xch names and outgoing memo's for XCH transactions.
+Namesdao .xch Wallet is a fork of the Chia reference wallet, which adds support for Namesdao .xch names and outgoing memo's for XCH transactions.

 Namesdao wallet is from Namesdao, a DAO which is not affiliated with the company Chia Network.